 So it’s important to answer these questions and reassure them that everything will be alright, but it’s also important to give them the correct information.
 In case you as an adult have questions or need to learn more about this virus, make sure to get the information from reliable sources such as the Centers for Disease Control and Prevention (CDC) and The World Health Organization (WHO).

-Common Questions Children May Have and How To Answer Them
+Common Questions Children May Have about Coronavirus Symptoms and How To Answer Them

 Children have elaborate imaginations and they can think of all sorts of scenarios.
 So as a parent you need to answer their questions instead of not talking about this topic at all, but you also should not provide too much information in order to not create panic.